neonevm/neon-evm.docs/docs/about/terminology.md

 ---

-### Cryptographic hash function (CHF)
+### Cryptographic Hash Function (CHF)
 A type of hash function that takes an input (or `message`) and returns a fixed-size alphanumeric string.
 The alphanumeric string is called the `hash value`, `message digest`, `digital fingerprint`, `digest`, or `checksum`.

 ---

 ### Daemon
 A program on Linux systems that is launched by the system itself and runs in the background without direct user interaction.

 ---

-### Decentralized Application (dAapp)
+### Decentralized Application (dApp)
 An application built on a decentralized network that combines a smart contract and a frontend user interface.

 ---

 ### Digital signature
 A mathematical algorithm used to verify the authenticity and integrity of digital messages or documents.
 A valid digital signature helps to reassure the recipient that the message was created by a known sender, and that the message was not altered in transit.
 Digital signatures are a standard feature of most cryptographic protocol suites, and are also commonly used for software distribution, financial transactions, contract management software, and other cases where it is important to detect and/or prevent forgery or tampering.

 ---